 Giving Yourself Permission to Create

-How much time do you spend creating, whether that’s by making art, writing, or singing in the shower?
-I love creativity, but up until about five years ago, I denied myself consistent time to do the thing I most enjoyed.
+How much time do you spend every week creating – whether that’s painting, writing, or singing in the shower?
+I love being creative, but up until about five years ago, I denied myself consistent time to do the thing I most enjoyed.

-If you wrote a time inventory of everything you did during your day, including sleeping, would it really contain 24 hours of must-do tasks?
-If you’re anything like I was, taking care of your responsibilities doesn’t take up as much time as you think it does, and if you let go of the guilt, there are always things you can strike off the list or move to another day.
+If you wrote a time inventory of everything you did during your day, including sleeping, would it really contain twenty-four hours of must-do tasks?
+If you’re anything like I was, taking care of your responsibilities doesn’t take up as much time as you think it does.
+If you let go of the guilt, there are often things you can strike off the list or move to another day.

-In my late 20s, I studied for a second degree while working in an office that was an hour-and-a-half drive from home.
-I banned myself from writing and reading fiction, so I could spend every spare hour studying.
-But I studied far less than I’d intended to because I felt so drained.
+In my late 20s, I banned myself from writing and reading fiction, so I could spend every spare hour studying for a second degree that I was doing part-time.
+But the truth is that I studied far less than I’d intended to because I felt so drained.
 The more I denied myself creative escape, the more miserable I became and the less fun I was to be around.

 Finding pockets of time, won’t help much if you’re wiped of energy.
 These days, I give myself permission to create every week, even if that’s just half an hour of journaling.
 I also focus on letting go of the guilt.

 The next time you think about denying yourself time to create, think about how it would feel to ban yourself from exercising.
 You wouldn’t feel ashamed to work out.
 It’s good for the body and the mind.
 Well, the same is true of creativity.